tsekulski/CarND-Capstone/README.md

 The car can successfully drive around the simulation track.
 The car follows the waypoints closely, keeps the target speed of 10 mph and stops at a stop line when the traffic light ahead is red.

 The implementation is largely complete in terms of functionality.
 The key extra functionality I would like to add is the integration of the Keras (or Tensorflow) DNN model to classify traffic light colors.
 Currently the system uses traffic light states passed from the simulator - this information is obviously not available in a real self-driving car.
 It should be provided by an in-built traffic light classifier.
+As mentioned above, I trained the first version of the traffic light classifier in Keras, but didn't yet have time to integrate it with the system.

 Potentially, some fine-tuning might be required for the "edge cases" such as when a car is very close to the traffic light and it turns yellow/red.
 Currently the car only reacts to the red lights and ignores yellow lights.